Red Hat: History

 Red Hat acquired open-source middleware provider JBoss on June 5, 2006, and JBoss became a division of Red Hat.
 On September 18, 2006, Red Hat released the Red Hat Application Stack, which integrated the JBoss technology and which was certified by other well-known software vendors.
 On December 12, 2006, Red Hat stock moved from trading on NASDAQ (RHAT) to the New York Stock Exchange (RHT).
 In 2007 Red Hat acquired MetaMatrix and made an agreement with Exadel to distribute its software.

 On March 15, 2007, Red Hat released Red Hat Enterprise Linux 5, and in June acquired Mobicents.
-On March 13, 2008, Red Hat acquired Amentra, a provider of systems integration services for service-oriented architecture, business process management, systems development and enterprise data services.
+On March 13, 2008, Red Hat acquired Amentra, a provider of systems integration services for service-oriented architecture, business process management, systems development, and enterprise data services.

 On July 27, 2009, Red Hat replaced CIT Group in Standard and Poor's 500 stock index, a diversified index of 500 leading companies of the U.S. economy.
 This was reported as a major milestone for Linux.

 On December 15, 2009, it was reported that Red Hat will pay US$8.8 million to settle a class action lawsuit related to the restatement of financial results from July 2004.
-The suit had been pending in U.S. District Court for the Eastern District of North Carolina.
+The suit had been pending in the U.S. District Court for the Eastern District of North Carolina.
 Red Hat reached the proposed settlement agreement and recorded a one-time charge of US$8.8 million for the quarter that ended Nov.
 30.

 On January 10, 2011, Red Hat announced that it would expand its headquarters in two phases, adding 540 employees to the Raleigh operation, and investing over US$109 million.
 The state of North Carolina is offering up to US$15 million in incentives.
 The second phase involves "expansion into new technologies such as software virtualization and technology cloud offerings".

 On August 25, 2011, Red Hat announced it would move about 600 employees from the N.C.
 State Centennial Campus to the Two Progress Plaza building.
-A ribbon cutting ceremony was held June 24, 2013, in the re-branded Red Hat Headquarters.
+A ribbon cutting ceremony was held on June 24, 2013, in the re-branded Red Hat Headquarters.

 In 2012, Red Hat became the first one-billion dollar open-source company, reaching US$1.13 billion in annual revenue during its fiscal year.
 Red Hat passed the $2 billion benchmark in 2015.
 As of February 2018 the company's annual revenue was nearly $3 billion.